thoughtco/statamic-starter-kit/README.md

 Admin role, need to add permissions to it if collections etc are added.

 ### Glide
+Depending on the site it may be useful to use Glide Presets.
+The plus point on this is that is generates the various image sizes on upload meaning that the page load time drops further.
+The downside is, when you upload an image it creates a version of the image for each preset so disk space can get further clogged.
+So use presets on a per site basis.

+#### Presets
+More information on presets can be found at https://statamic.dev/image-manipulation#presets

+### General Glide Use
 - DPR
   - Every glide tag should carry a dpr=“2” tag and the width and height should be the dimensions that are output on the screen.
   - DPR will double these dimensions for retina displays.